alocairo/projetoBiblioteca/README.md

 In order to run the project, you will need the following:

-Ecipse IDE - I personaly recomend Mars version.
+Ecipse IDE - I personaly recomend Mars version.<br>
-PostgreSQL - You can find a SQL with the database [here](https://github.com/AdrianoCh/projetoBiblioteca/blob/master/DataBase/DB.txt), you need to paste each block of code sperately in a SQL executener.
+PostgreSQL - You can find a SQL with the database [here](https://github.com/AdrianoCh/projetoBiblioteca/blob/master/DataBase/DB.txt), you need to paste each block of code sperately in a SQL executener.<br>
-PgAdmin - You will need to menage the database, and to do the instruction above.
+PgAdmin - You will need to menage the database, and to do the instruction above.<br>
-Tomcat - We used the 8.0 version, its the most compatible.
+Tomcat - We used the 8.0 version, its the most compatible.<br>
-JDK
+JDK<br>

 ### Installing